Designated Sites in the Solway

 St Bees Head is designated as a National Heritage Coast – the only one on the English coast between Scotland and Wales.
 The red sandstone cliffs of St Bees Head, owned by RSPB since 1973, are one of the most dramatic features of the Cumbrian coast.

 The National Trust has now completed a ‘Review of the defined area of St Bees Heritage Coast and the case to extend it northwards‘.
-This evidence has been submitted to Natural England and Copeland Borough Council (March 2017) for consideration with the outcome likely to be decided by the end of 2018.
+This evidence has been submitted to Natural England and Copeland Borough Council (March 2017) for consideration with the outcome likely to be decided by spring 2019.

 For more information on the Heritage Coast: